Time Check: It’s 2 PM.

-Struggling to keep your eyes open?
+Struggling to keep your eyes open for productivity?
 Nothing beats power nap.
 A short nap of 20 minutes or less can reduce drowsiness and improve cognitive abilities.
 Just make sure to stick to the ideal nap length, for longer naps can backfire and cause sleep inertia or grogginess after awakening.

 Peppermint is recognized as an energy-enhancing scent.
 Put a drop of peppermint oil on your hand, and briskly rub your hands together.
 Rub them over your face too, and see how it works.

 Gums with strong minty flavors are stimulating, and the mere act of chewing is a boost to a brain surrendering to lethargy.
 Just make sure the gum is sugar-free and you don’t have acid reflux.

 14. Make a Quick Phone Call to Your Loved Ones

 It may sound cheesy, but it helps to boost productivity.
 Maybe you just need something to make you feel human again – like hearing the voice of your spouse, child, mom, dad, siblings, or friend.
 A five-minute social interaction in the middle of a tedious workday helps lift your spirit up and reinvigorate you to get the work done.

 15. Set a Goal and Reward Yourself

 If you have three hours left at work, slap yourself with a challenge.
 Set a realistic goal of completing a particular task by the end of the day.
 Beat the clock and do as much using your productivity.
 Once you finish these tasks, give yourself a treat.